 Seismic Safety: 5 Innovations Shaking Up the Construction Industry

-In February 2011, just one year after the Canterbury earthquake of 2010, New Zealand was struck again; this time by a devastating 6.3 magnitude earthquake.
+In February 2011, just five months after the Canterbury earthquake of 2010, Christchurch was struck again; this time by a devastating 6.3 magnitude earthquake.
 The Christchurch area took the brunt of the destruction as many of its buildings, which had been significantly weakened by the previous year’s quake, crumpled.
 When the ground finally stopped shaking, almost 200 people had lost their lives and thousands more had been injured by falling bricks and toppled masonry walls.
 It was one of the most tragic and deadly natural disasters in the country’s history.

 In the years since, several comparable earthquakes have rocked New Zealand, none as catastrophic but each a sobering reminder that seismic-resistant construction is essential for the future of our cities.
 In fact, with some geoscientists and seismologists warning that a magnitude 9.0 earthquake — 11,000 times more powerful than Christchurch — may be on the horizon, earthquake-resistant technology is more important now than ever before.
 The good news is that researchers, designers and engineers have been hard at work developing ingenious new systems for protecting buildings against these detrimental natural disasters.
 The following are the five most promising innovations for the future of seismic safety: